Self-concept: Model

 The self-concept is an internal model that uses self-assessments in order to define one's self-schemas.
-Changes in self-concept can be measured by spontaneous self-report where a person is prompted by a question like "Who are you?".
-Often when measuring changes to the self self-evaluation, whether a person has a positive or negative opinion of oneself, is measured instead of self-concept.
+Changes in self-concept can be measured by spontaneous self-report, where a person is prompted by a question like "Who are you?".
+Often when measuring changes to the self-evaluation, whether a person has a positive or negative opinion of oneself, is measured instead of self-concept.

 Features such as personality, skills and abilities, occupation and hobbies, physical characteristics, gender, etc. are assessed and applied to self-schemas, which are ideas of oneself in a particular dimension (e.g., someone that considers themselves a geek will associate "geek-like" qualities to themselves).
 A collection of self-schemas makes up one's overall self-concept.
 For example, the statement "I am lazy" is a self-assessment that contributes to self-concept.
 Statements such as "I am tired", however, would not be part of someone's self-concept, since being tired is a temporary state and therefore cannot become a part of a self-schema.
 A person's self-concept may change with time as reassessment occurs, which in extreme cases can lead to identity crises.

 Parts

-Various theories identify different parts of the self include:
+Various theories identify different parts of the self including: